Carya cordiformis

 Carya cordiformis, the bitternut hickory, also called bitternut, yellowbud hickory, or swamp hickory, is a large hickory species native to the eastern United States and adjacent Canada.
 Notable for its unique sulphur-yellow buds, it is one of the most widespread hickories and is the northernmost species of pecan hickory (Carya sect.
 Apocarya).
 It is the shortest-lived of the hickories, living to about 200 years.

+Etymology

+The genus name Carya is κάρυον, káryon, meaning "nut".
+The species name cordiformis is from Latin: cor ("heart") + -iform ("shaped"), referring to how the nuts somewhat resemble a heart.

+The common name "hickory" derives from a clipping of the native Algonquian (perhaps Powhatan) word pockerchicory, pocohicora, or something else similar which may be the name for the hickory tree's nut, or may be a milky drink made from such nuts.